Table of Contents

 13.5” = 13.5/12 = 1.125’

-Total length of the external walls = external thickness of walls + length of rooms + thickness of internal wall
+The total length of the external walls = external thickness of walls + length of rooms + thickness of the internal wall

 = 2* 1.125 + 14 + 14 + (9/12) (converting 9” to ft)